dtrlanz/markhor/README.md

 -   Integrate various AI models for personal, local knowledge management.
 -   Enable user-driven automation for common tasks using workflows and prompt templates.
 -   Facilitate portability, future-proof access, and compatibility with other software (e.g., backup, sync) by privileging plain text.
--   Prioritize user control over data privacy.
+-   Give users control over their own data and its privacy.
 -   Foster extensibility and customizability.

 ## Non-Goals